-These are Grandma's favorite homemade blueberry pie recipes.
-Blueberries are truly delicious, especially when fresh picked and made into a pie that's served warm from the oven with a generous scoop of homemade vanilla ice cream.
+These are Grandma's favorite old fashioned blueberry pie recipes.
+Blueberries are truly delicious, especially when fresh picked and baked into a pie that's served warm from the oven with a generous scoop of homemade vanilla ice cream.
 Discover for yourself how good they taste.

 Wash and dredge blueberries with flour; then scatter among them 1/2 cup sugar for each pint of berries.
 Fill paste shells with this, dot with butter, cover with another crust and bake.
 Bake at 450°F for 15 minutes, then reduce oven heat to 350°F and continue baking until done.